Chris Cloete: Munster

 In July 2017, it was announced that Cloete had joined Irish United Rugby Championship side Munster on a three-year contract.
 He made his debut for the province on 3 November 2017, starting against Welsh side Dragons in a 2017–18 Pro14 fixture and helping Munster to a 49–6 win.
 Cloete earned the Man-of-the-Match award in Munster's 36–19 away win against Zebre on 26 November 2017.
 He scored his first try for Munster in their 36–10 win against Ospreys on 2 December 2017.
 Cloete made his European Rugby Champions Cup debut on 9 December 2017, starting in the Pool 4 fixture against Leicester Tigers in Thomond Park and scoring a try in the provinces' 33–10 win.

 He suffered a fractured forearm during Munster's 21–10 win against Glasgow Warriors on 23 February 2018.
 Having returned to training after rehabilitating the forearm injury, Cloete then suffered a groin injury which caused him to miss Munster's 2018–19 pre-season fixtures and the opening two rounds of the 2018–19 Pro14.
 Cloete made his return from injury on 14 September 2018, starting in Munster's Pro14 round 3 fixture against Ospreys and earning the Man-of-the-Match award in Munster's 49–13 win.
 He extended his contract with Munster by an additional two years in October 2018.
 After five seasons with province, Cloete left Munster at the end of the 2021–22 season.

 Bath

 Cloete joined English Premiership Rugby club Bath ahead of the 2022–23 season, where former Munster head coach Johann van Graan also moved as the clubs new head coach.

+He subsequently retired from rugby at the end of the 2023-2024 English Premiership season.